Cinema

 Rhymes between cinema and literature

-Although they are very different works in reality, it is easy to establish connections – and even an assonant rhyme – between Un poeta and a recent success of Latin American literature, the novel Un poeta chileno by Alejandro Zambra, which explores the figure of the failed poet and the obsession with poetry, as well as fatherhood as a space for personal redemption.
+Although in reality they are very different works, it is easy to establish connections – and even an assonant rhyme – between A Poet and a recent success in Latin American literature, Alejandro Zambra's novel Chilean Poet, which explores the figure of the failed poet and the obsession with poetry, and also fatherhood as a space for personal redemption.
 Mesa Soto acknowledges that he has already been told about the similarity, but that he has not yet read Zambra's novel.
-“There is a book by a Colombian author, Antonio Caballero, which also talks about a failed poet with a similar dilemma – he points out –.
+“There is a book by a Colombian author, Antonio Caballero, which also talks about a failed poet with a similar dilemma –he points out–.
 The cursed poet is a very defined archetype of Colombian society.
-In fact, a professor of mine threatened to kill me because he said my film was a portrait of him.
+In fact, a professor of mine threatened to report me because he said my film is a portrait of him.
 I wrote to him to explain that it is a portrait of me, but he was convinced.
 It's curious, many people feel alluded to by the film, even those who hate it”.

 Cargando